 Apple Watch Series 2

 Fit and feel: The Apple Watch is definitely in a different tech category than running watches I’ve worn in the past.
+It’s one of the best smart watches on the market, gear surfer have reviewed plenty if you want to take a look at the completion.
 The sleek touch screen threw me off while I navigated the workout features, but compared to the Garmin, the watch felt thinner, lighter and more natural on my wrist.

 Data presentation: I borrowed this watch from my sister, and though I only had a day to get used to the settings before I ran with the Apple Watch, the workout features were fairly simple to navigate with one scrolling button and the touch screen.
 The watch displayed distance run, time elapsed, pace and heart beats per minute, then incorporated my run into my “daily goals” of moving, standing and exercise.